piyushsingh1997/Made-in-Italy-/docs/index.md

 ## 6. Some use cases for wine and fashion industry
 ***

-#### 6.1 Placido VolPone, first winery in the world to certify the Blockchain supply  [[36]](#references)
+#### 6.1 Placido VolPone, first winery in the world to certify the Blockchain supply

 The world's first case of total transparency and self-certification in the wine production and transformation chain has been achieved through a pioneering solution developed by EY and EzLab.
-This innovative system allows consumers to easily access crucial information by simply scanning the QR Code on the label using their smartphones, with this technology, consumers can verify:-
+This innovative system allows consumers to easily access crucial information by simply scanning the QR Code on the label using their smartphones, with this technology, consumers can verify [[36]](#references) :-

-Provenance:- They can track the origin of the wine, knowing exactly where it was grown and produced, right from the field to the bottle.
+* Provenance:- They can track the origin of the wine, knowing exactly where it was grown and produced, right from the field to the bottle.

-Organoleptic characteristics:- Detailed information about the sensory properties of the wine, such as taste, aroma, and texture, can be readily available.
+* Organoleptic characteristics:- Detailed information about the sensory properties of the wine, such as taste, aroma, and texture, can be readily available.

-The entire wine industrial chain:- The entire process, from the cultivation of the grapes to the final product, can be transparently examined, ensuring authenticity and quality.
+* The entire wine industrial chain:- The entire process, from the cultivation of the grapes to the final product, can be transparently examined, ensuring authenticity and quality.

 Furthermore, the system provides insights into various aspects of the supply chain, such as the specific seeds used, the treatments applied, and the distance the product has traveled from the field to the shelves of the point of sale.
 This level of traceability empowers consumers to make informed decisions and fosters a greater connection between producers and their customers.

 ***

-#### **How does it work in a nutshell ?**
+* **How does it work in a nutshell ?**

 Integration of blockchain technology in the Italian wine supply chain involves creating a network of sensors to collect data on weather and soil conditions affecting grape quality.
 Winegrowers input data about themselves, vineyards, and grape processing.
 Harvest details, juice extraction, and wine production specifics are added.
 Entities in wine production add data on suppliers, raw materials, fermentation, additives, and storage conditions.
 Wholesale distributors and transit cellars contribute data on transportation, processing, and blending.
 Bottling and labeling details, including counterfeit protection, are logged.
 Retailers manage storage, shipment, and sales data.
 A mobile app with QR codes allows consumers to access wine origin information.
 Blockchain ensures traceability, transparency, and consumer confidence throughout the wine supply chain [[37]](#references).